I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hbapiwmi/ns-hbapiwmi-_hbafc3mgmtinfo.md

 ## Members

+`UniqueAdapterId`

+Contains a unique identifier for the adapter.

+`wwn`

+Contains a worldwide name for the adapter, as described in the T11 committee's <i>Fibre Channel HBA API </i>specification.

+`unittype`

+Describes the type of HBA, as described in the T11 committee's <i>Fibre Channel HBA API </i>specification.

+`PortId`

+Contains a value corresponding to the physical port number field of the specific identification data as described in the T11 committee's <i>Fibre Channel HBA API </i>specification.

+`NumberOfAttachedNodes`

+Contains the number of nodes attached to the topology as described in the T11 committee's <i>Fibre Channel HBA API </i>specification.

+`IPVersion`

+Contains the concatenated node management and IP version fields of the specific identification data as described in the T11 committee's <i>Fibre Channel HBA API </i>specification.

+`UDPPort`

+Indicates the value of the UDP/TCP port number field of the specific identification data as described in the T11 committee's <i>Fibre Channel HBA API </i>specification.

 `IPAddress`

 Indicates the value of the IP address field of the specific identification data as described in the T11 committee's <i>Fibre Channel HBA API </i>specification.

-`IPVersion`

-Contains the concatenated node management and IP version fields of the specific identification data as described in the T11 committee's <i>Fibre Channel HBA API </i>specification.

-`NumberOfAttachedNodes`

-Contains the number of nodes attached to the topology as described in the T11 committee's <i>Fibre Channel HBA API </i>specification.

-`PortId`

-Contains a value corresponding to the physical port number field of the specific identification data as described in the T11 committee's <i>Fibre Channel HBA API </i>specification.

 `reserved`

-Reserved.

-`reserved1`

 Reserved.